kt4ngw/GFLCSM/README.md

 ## Group-based Federated Learning with Cost-efficient Sampling Mechanism in Mobile Edge Computing Networks

-The paper is currently under review (in IEEE Trans.
-Mobile Comput.).
+The paper has been accepted by IEEE Trans.
+Mobile Comput.

 The part of the work was published in the IEEE International Conference  on Communications (ICC), Denver, CO, USA, 9–13 June 2024 (<a href="https://ieeexplore.ieee.org/document/10623087" target="_blank">Energy-Efficient Client Sampling for Federated Learning in Heterogeneous Mobile Edge Computing Networks</a>).